dymmond/esmerald/docs/routing/router.md

 # Router

-The Router is the the main object that links the whole Esmerald to the [Gateway](./routes.md#gateway), [WebSocketGateway](./routes.md#websocketgateway) and [handlers](./handlers.md).
+The Router is the main object that links the whole Esmerald to the [Gateway](./routes.md#gateway), [WebSocketGateway](./routes.md#websocketgateway) and [handlers](./handlers.md).

 ## Router class

-The router class is composed by many attributes that are by default populated withing the application but Esmerald also allows to add extra [custom routers](#custom-router) as well but another way is to add a [ChildEsmerald](#child-esmerald-application) app.
+The router class is composed by many attributes that are by default populated within the application but Esmerald also allows to add extra [custom routers](#custom-router) as well but another way is to add a [ChildEsmerald](#child-esmerald-application) app.